psaikido/hugle.uk/content/prose/thesium/025-insurrection.md

 ![chip - capn-damo on deviantart.com](/images/thesium/insurrection-chip.jpg)

-Doug glanced over his shoulder, turned back to his systems administrator and pushed his glasses back up his nose.
-"It's time to kick out management my old friend." *Oh Jesus we're going to get hung for this.*
+Doug glanced over his shoulder and turned back to his systems administrator.
+"Ok Steve my old chum, it's time to kick out management."
+He pushed his glasses back up his nose. *Oh Jesus we're going to get hung for this.*

 He glanced at his watch - 2:30am.
 The office was dark, they didn't want to attract attention.
-He leaned over his friend's shoulder and watched as the tappety tap fingers committed high treason and a bunch of other crimes at the same time. *Let's see, that's treason and cybercrime and mm, fraud maybe?*
+He leaned over his friend's shoulder and watched as the tappety tap fingers committed high treason and half a dozen other crimes at the same time. *Let's see, that's treason and cybercrime and mm, fraud maybe?*

 The security at Brain Labs was state-of-the-art but he had global superuser access as the lead developer and the sysadmin was all in on their insurrection too.
-In precisely three lines of code they had reconfigured the whole security system.
+In precisely three lines of code they reconfigured the main security system.
 Everyone above level 5 access were booted off.
+All the suits, gone.
 Simple!

 "Top job Steve, you may have just saved the world." *I've never seen Steve this way - is he going to cry?* He put his hand on Steve's shoulder.
 There was an